 According to the General Plan Geotechnical Section, expansive soils are those, which include a significant amount of clay and are subject to swelling.
 Expansive soils can change in volume and can exert significant pressure on loads (such as buildings) that are placed on them.
-In the General Plan study area, expansive soils are not generally considered a hazard because of the relatively minor amount of clay present in the soils.
+Expansive soils are not commonly considered a hazard in the Desert Hot Springs area because of the relatively minor amount of clay present in the soils.
 Where expansive soils may occur is in the Qf3 and Qf4 soils, which generally occur north of the Mission Creek Fault and in the vicinity of Whitewater Hill.
-The property is approximately 1.75 miles southwest of the Mission Creek Fault and 4.5 miles east of Whitewater Hill.
-Less than significant impacts are anticipated.
+The property is approximately 2.0 miles southwest of the Mission Creek Fault and 4.56 miles east of Whitewater Hill.

-e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?
+e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? $\boxtimes$ -- ---- --- -- -- ------------- --

-Mission Springs Water District (MSWD) currently provides sewer service to the north in Two Bunch Palms Trail.
-The Project will utilize a system of septic tanks and leech lines to dispose of wastewater until sewer infrastructure is available in Palomar Lane.
-Project design will undergo City review; the Project will be required to meet the Regional Water Quality Control Board (RWQCB) standards and to comply with MSWD, and Riverside County Environmental Health.
-Design for all disposal systems shall comply with industry regulations.
-Less than significant impacts are anticipated.
+Mission Springs Water District (MSWD) does not currently provide sewer service in this area.
+The proposed development will utilize a system of septic tanks and leech lines or seepage pits to dispose of wastewater.
+Design for the disposal systems shall comply with industry regulations.